-Experiment 2: Trial Lenses
+Experiment 2: trial lenses.
 Experiment 2 measures the interocular differences in processing speed induced by trial lenses having different powers.
 As mentioned earlier, trial lenses with different powers cause non-negligible magnification differences-1.8% for a 1.5D difference-in addition to blur differences (Fig. 5A).
-Exp.
-1 demonstrated that magnification differences are not necessary for the reverse Pulfrich effect to occur.
+Experiment 1 demonstrated that magnification differences are not necessary for the reverse Pulfrich effect to occur.
 But magnification differences could, in principle, interact with blur differences to strengthen or weaken the reverse Pulfrich effect.
-To examine this issue, we re-ran each human observer in conditions that were identical to those in Exp.
-1, except that trial lenses, instead of contact lenses, induced the differences in optical blur.
+One might also hypothesize that increased magnification in one eye will increase the